KDE/documentation-docs-kdenlive-org/glossary/useful_information/surround_sound.rst

 After all this hard work, exporting the four tracks to four separate audio files is easy with :menuselection:`File --> Export --> Export Multiple...`.
 Use "WAV" as "Export format", the rest of the settings should already be okay: "Split files based on: Tracks" and "Name files: Using Label/Track name".

 The "Edit metadata" dialog might pop up for each track.
-It is fine to just say "OK".
-At the end there should be a confirmation dialog and four audio files should have been exported: "Front.wav", "Center.wav", "LFE.wav" and "Surround.wav".
+It is fine to just say :guilabel:`OK`.
+At the end there should be a confirmation dialog and four audio files should have been exported: :file:`Front.wav`, :file:`Center.wav`, :file:`LFE.wav` and :file:`Surround.wav`.

 Import Audio Tracks into Kdenlive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The previously created audio files can now be added to the Kdenlive project using :menuselection:`Project --> Add Clip`.

 Since there are only two audio tracks in a project by default, it is necessary to add two more using :menuselection:`Project --> Tracks --> Insert Track` before adding the four audio tracks to the timeline.

 The next thing to do is to group the four audio tracks with the video clip by selecting all of them and then choosing :menuselection:`Timeline --> Group Clips`.